Unlawful combatant: 2001 Presidential military order

 In the wake of the September 11, 2001 attacks, the US Congress passed a resolution known as the Authorization for Use of Military Force (AUMF) on 18 September 2001.
 In this, Congress invoked the War Powers Resolution and stated:

 That the President is authorized to use all necessary and appropriate force against those nations, organizations, or persons he determines planned, authorized, committed, or aided the terrorist attacks that occurred on 11 September 2001, or harbored such organizations or persons, in order to prevent any future acts of international terrorism against the United States by such nations, organizations or persons.

 Using the authorization granted to him by Congress, on 13 November 2001, President Bush issued a Presidential Military Order: "Detention, Treatment, and Trial of Certain Non-Citizens in the War Against Terrorism" which allowed "individuals ... to be detained, and, when tried, to be tried for violations of the laws of war and other applicable laws by military tribunals", where such individuals are members of the organization known as al Qa'ida; or has conspired or committed acts of international terrorism, or have as their aim to cause, injury to or adverse effects on the United States, its citizens, national security, foreign policy, or economy.
 The order also specifies that the detainees are to be treated humanely.

 The length of time for which a detention of such individuals can continue before being tried by a military tribunal is not specified in the military order.
 The military order uses the term "detainees" to describe the individuals detained under the military order.
 The U.S. administration chooses to describe the detainees held under the military order as "illegal enemy combatants".

-US secretary of defense announced Guantanamo Bay detainees would be held as illegal enemy combatants instead of prisoners of war, permitting lack of compliance with the Geneva Conventions.
-Bush administration maintained that the terrorists aren’t prisoners of war due to the distinction between unlawful combatant and lawful combatant.
-Despite this, the administration held that the detainees will be treated in compliance with the Geneva Convention.
+US Secretary of Defense announced Guantanamo Bay detainees would be held as illegal enemy combatants instead of prisoners of war, permitting lack of compliance with the Geneva Conventions.
+The Bush administration maintained that the terrorists aren’t prisoners of war due to the distinction between unlawful combatant and lawful combatant.
+Despite this, the administration held that the detainees would be treated in compliance with the Geneva Convention.